dmayes403/timesheet_walkthrough/unit-09/pt1-nested-components.md

 ];
 ```

 Don't forget to also add the `Employee` interface import at the top of the file as well. `import { Employee } from 'src/app/interfaces/employee';`.
-Eventually this data will be replaced with data from a database, but this will give us some test data to begin with.
+Eventually this data will be replaced with data from a database, but this will give us some test data to work with.

 ![](img/static_data.png)